-When a small group of women dedicated to caring for orphaned children opened the Rochester Orphan Asylum in 1837, never could they have imagined that their founding efforts would grow to serve thousands of families and children each year through more than 100 programs throughout New York State and Prince George’s County, MD.
+When a small group of women dedicated to caring for orphaned children opened the Rochester Orphan Asylum in 1837, they could not have imagined that their founding efforts would grow to serve thousands of families and children through more than 100 programs each year.

-It is through our pioneering legacy, a culture built on compassion and driven by research, and the sustainable success of our evidence-based programs that Hillside remains a leader in both the community and our field, developing innovative services and strategic partnerships that are breaking cycles of poverty by healing those in need and changing lives.
+Through our pioneering legacy, a culture built on compassion and driven by research, and the sustainable success of our evidence-based programs Hillside remains a leader in the community and our field, developing innovative services and strategic partnerships that change lives and break cycles of poverty by bringing assistance to those in need.

 INFORMATION ABOUT U of R ARCHIVES

-If you are looking for information about relatives who lived at Hillside prior to the 1960s, that information is housed by the University of Rochester Library system.
+Information about those who lived at Hillside prior to the 1960s is housed by the University of Rochester Library system.
 Use the link below to connect with the reference librarians at the University of Rochester to help in your search.